MediaMath/go-t1/README.md

 	fmt.Printf("Meta:\t%#v\nOrg:\t%#v\n", meta, org)
 ```

 This whole example is available in the `testdata/examples/get_organization` directory.
+The `testdata/examples` directory also has examples of listing, creating, and updating entities.

 ## Time Types